zerospiel/docs/docs/admin/kof/kof-verification.md

 1. Get the `EXTERNAL-IP` of `ingress-nginx`:
     ```shell
     KUBECONFIG=regional-kubeconfig kubectl get svc \
-      -n ingress-nginx ingress-nginx-controller
+      -n kof ingress-nginx-controller
     ```
     It should look like `REDACTED.us-east-2.elb.amazonaws.com`

-2. Create these DNS records of type `A`, both pointing to that `EXTERNAL-IP`:
+2. Create these DNS records of type `A`, all pointing to that `EXTERNAL-IP`:
     ```shell
+    echo grafana.$REGIONAL_DOMAIN
+    echo jaeger.$REGIONAL_DOMAIN
     echo vmauth.$REGIONAL_DOMAIN
-    echo grafana.$REGIONAL_DOMAIN
     ```

 ## Sveltos